ankaAR/bestiario5e/_creatures/orcus.md

 ***A Taste of Undeath*** Orcus casts chill touch (17th level).

-***Creeping Death (Costs 2 Actions)*** Orcus chooses a point on the ground that he can see within 100 feet of him.
+***Creeping Death (cuesta 2 acciones)*** Orcus chooses a point on the ground that he can see within 100 feet of him.
 A cylinder of swirling necrotic energy 60 feet tall and with a 10-foot radius rises from that point and lasts until the end of Orcus's next turn.
 Creatures in that area have vulnerability to necrotic damage.